MattKevan/uxlift/topics/information-architecture/ux-writing.md

 ---
-id: ux-writing
 title: UX writing
-description:
+description: The act of writing copy for user-facing touchpoints.
+layout: listing
 icon:
-layout: topic-listing
-parent: ia
 ---